Shea Showers

-Jermaine "Shea" Showers (born January 11, 1974) is a former American football defensive back who played seven seasons in the Arena Football League with the Iowa Barnstormers, New York Dragons, Grand Rapids Rampage and Tampa Bay Storm.
-He played college football at the University of Florida and attended Santa Fe High School in Alachua, Florida.
+Jermaine "Shea" Showers (born January 11, 1974) is an American former professional football defensive back who played seven seasons in the Arena Football League (AFL) with the Iowa Barnstormers, New York Dragons, Grand Rapids Rampage and Tampa Bay Storm.
+He played college football at the University of Florida.

-Early years
+Early life

-Showers played high school football for the Santa Fe Raiders.
-He recorded 40 receptions for 711 yards and 11 touchdowns his senior year as the Raider won the Class 3A state title.
+Showers played high school football at Santa Fe High School in Alachua, Florida.
+He recorded 40 receptions for 711 yards and 11 touchdowns his senior year as the Raiders won the Class 3A state title.
 He also accumulated 90 tackles and five interceptions.

 College career

 Showers was a member of the Florida Gators from 1992 to 1996.

 Professional career

-Showers played for the Iowa Barnstormers from 1998 to 2000, earning Second Team All-Arena honors in 1999 and being named to the AFL's All-Rookie Team in 1998.
+Showers played for the Iowa Barnstormers from 1998 to 2000, earning second-team All-Arena honors in 1999 and being named to the AFL's All-Rookie Team in 1998.
 He signed with the Tampa Bay Storm on January 8, 2001.
 He played for the New York Dragons from 2001 to 2002.
 Showers was signed by the Grand Rapids Rampage December 10, 2002.
 He signed with the Tampa Bay Storm on December 16, 2003.